[The following post contains an affiliate links. You can read my disclosure here.]

 Remember the Sabbath day, to keep it holy.
 Six days you shall labor, and do all your work, but the seventh day is a Sabbath to the LORD your God.
 On it you shall not do any work…For in six days the LORD made heaven and earth, the sea, and all that is in them, and rested on the seventh day.
 Therefore the LORD blessed the Sabbath day and made it holy.
 (ESV, Empahsis added)

 Though we are not under the letter of the law (in other words, all the specific commands) of the Older Testament, we are still to obey the heart of the law.
 That has never changed.
 Why?
 Because our basic physical, emotional, and spiritual needs didn’t change when we believed in Jesus.
-Like we give our children instructions for their good even when they don’t understand why, God give us commandments for our good.
+Like we give our children instructions for their good even when they don’t understand why, God gives us commandments for our good.

 The evidence of the importance of rest in our lives makes it pretty clear.
 Just consider the benefits of being well rested.